Last Updated on

 Benefits of a Mobile Optimized Website

 Of course, this kind of dictatorship – the kind where the king (in this case Google) tells you you must do something (in this case optimize your website to be mobile friendly) or else – tends to rankle.
 Before you get your back up, though, consider that this really is for your own good.
-A mobile friendly website, with mobile SEO in place, has all kinds of benefits – for yourself, for your user, and for Google.
+A mobile friendly website, with a well thought out mobile SEO strategy in place, has all kinds of benefits – for yourself, for your user, and for Google.

 1. Better User Experience